Agriculture

 Fertigation

-Which are the crops where MOP Fertilizer can be used?
+Which are the Crops where MOP Fertilizer can be used?

 MOP fertilizer can be used in several crops, including vegetable crops, fruit crops, and field crops.
 The following table shows the MOP fertilizer uses in different crops: